oonap0oo/QB64-projects/README.md

 ## Julia legacy version

 A legacy version for old times' sake.
 Using screen 12 from the legacy QBASIC which has 640x480 resolution and a color palette with 16 attributes.
-The code also uses line numbers refering back to even older basic versions.
+The code also uses line numbers referring back to even older basic versions.

-This updated version replaces x^2 operators with simple multiplcation x*x for a big speed increase.
+This updated version replaces x^2 operators with simple multiplication x*x for a big speed increase.
 This was suggested by Simon Harris in Facebook groep 'BASIC Programming Language'.

 The code: [julia_16_2a.bas](julia_16_2a.bas)